-- (aa) by the same person during a specific period; or - (bb) at any specific premises during a specific period;

-- (vi) a specific class or kind or other category of goods or cargo; or - (vii) a specific matter to which this Act applies."
+- (iii) consignments of the same class or kind or other category of goods imported, to be exported, loaded, off-loaded, handled, stored, processed or in any other way dealt with- - (aa) by the same person during a specific period; or - (bb) at any specific premises during a specific period; - (iv) goods of a specific class or kind imported, to be exported, loaded, off-loaded, handled, stored, processed or in any other way dealt with during a specific period; - (v) goods loaded, off-loaded, handled, stored, processed or in any other way dealt with at any specific premises; - (vi) a specific class or kind or other category of goods or cargo; or - (vii) a specific matter to which this Act applies."

-88 See section 908(2) of the Control Act as applied by section 228 of the Customs Duty Act.
+&lt;sup>114 See section 908(2) of the Control Act as applied by section 228 of the Customs Duty Act.
 Section 908(2) provides the following:

-[&]quot;(2) An extension of a timeframe or period or a postponement of a date may be granted or applied in terms of subsection (1)-
+&quot;(2) An extension of a timeframe or period or a postponement of a date may be granted or applied in terms of subsection (1)-